suruban/surubanJobs/README.md

 ### Key Features:
 - **Job Listings:** Browse through a wide range of job listings.
 - **Search & Filters:** Easily search and filter jobs based on location, industry, and more.
-- **User Profiles:** Create and manage profiles to save job preferences and applications.
-- **Notifications:** Receive real-time updates on job matches and application status.

 Feel free to explore and contribute to this project!